okhsunrog/km003c-rs/docs/protocol.md

 - Firmware update protocol not analyzed
 - Advanced measurement modes may isn't reversed yet
 - Some proprietary features may use undocumented packet types

+## Undocumented Observations (from pcap analysis)

+Analysis of multiple `.pcapng` capture files has revealed several commands and responses that are not yet fully understood.

+- **`GetData` with Attribute `0x0011`**: This command is observed in captures involving PD events.
+The device provides a response that does not conform to the standard `AdcDataRaw` structure, causing parsing to fail.
+The purpose of this command and the format of its response are unknown.
+- **`GetData` with Attribute `0x0003`**: This command is observed in captures involving high-speed ADC recording.
+Similar to attribute `0x0011`, the response does not match the standard ADC data format.
+- **`GetData` with Attribute `Settings`**: This command prompts a 180-byte data response from the device, presumed to be its internal configuration settings.
+The format of this 180-byte payload has not been reverse-engineered.
+- **`GetData` with Attribute `AdcQueue`**: This is used for high-frequency data logging (e.g., 50Hz, 1000Hz).
+The device responds with a stream of `PutData` packets with the `AdcQueue` attribute, containing chunks of ADC readings.
+- **Control Commands `0x10` and `0x11`**: These commands are sent from the host to the device and are acknowledged with a simple `Accept` packet.
+They have no payload.
+Their purpose is unknown.
+  - `0x10` is sent with an `Adc` attribute.
+  - `0x11` is sent with no attribute.

 ### Unknown Packet Types
 - Control packet type 0x10 with attribute 0x0001 (length 0) followed by Accept